aneshas/gourmet/README.md

 - [ ] Add nice error pages
 - [ ] Passive health checks with max_fail and fail_timeout (per upstream server with defaults if not specified)
 - [ ] SSL configuration support
+- [ ] Add usage and testing section to readme
+- [ ] Add html and json error responses based on Accept header
 - [ ] Implement other balancing algorithms
 - [ ] Implement different server providers (etcd, consul...?)
 - [ ] Provide an example with alternative balancing purpose